donemerson/estagio_playservicos/README.md

 ```
 A simple crud made for an internship selection process.
 ```

 # DEPLOY
 - Firebase hosting: https://crud-people.firebaseapp.com/
+- Also on firebase, but with my domain name: https://crud.emersonmurilo.dev/

 ## Technologies used

 ```